Equality

 True

-But think about how much this would break.
+Think about how much this would break!
 Lots of things depend on a “sensible” implementation of __eq__.
-Remember quick_sort:
+So, let’s be more precise about that word: “sensible”.
+What must any sensible __eq__ implementation guarantee?
+Think about it!

 Think, then Click! * Equality should always be *reflexive*: everything is equal to itself.
 You may even wonder what "itself" could mean here, but we have a notion for that: identity.
 So to refine this thought: *if `a is b` returns `True`, then `a == b` should return `True`*. * Equality should be *symmetric*: if `a == b`, then `b == a`. * Equality sould be *transitive*: if `a == b` and `b == c`, then `a == c`.
 You may have heard the term *equivalence relation* to describe a relation that is reflexive, symmetric, and transitive.
 Indeed, `__eq__` can be read as `equivalent` instead of `equal`!
 Furthermore: * Equality should be *deterministic*: it shouldn't change what it returns on the same inputs.
 Our use of `random` is probably not a good idea. * If we define other operators like `__lt__` as we did above, equality should interact in a reasonable way with these.